-While the building has been restored to its original 1884 appearance, it is no longer used as a synagogue and now serves primarily as a museum.
+While the building was restored as close as possible to its original 1884 appearance, it is not used as a synagogue and instead serves primarily as a museum.

-However, the building can be made available for weddings, Bar Mitzvahs, Bat Mitzvahs, funerals, memorials, or other special event.
+However, the building can be available for weddings, Bar Mitzvahs, Bat Mitzvahs, funerals, memorials, or some other event.

 If you are interested in a rental, please contact the Foundation at: 303.709.7050.